Sigma and Pi Bond - Formation, Examples, Overlapping with FAQs

 What is a sigma bond? or sigma meaning

-So, in above discussion it is mandatory to distinguish the two covalent bond formed in ethene.
+So, in the above discussion, it is mandatory to distinguish the two covalent bond formed in ethene.
 The single bond formed is termed as Sigma Bond.
 Sigma bond can be represented as "σ".
 The bond formed by the cation of end to end overlap of sigma bonds, where the concentrated density of electrons was found in nuclei of atom and the bonding atoms.
 Six sigma bonds are formed in total out of which three are bonded with carbon atoms in the molecule.
 Sigma bonds are formed as end to end which means the overlapping is done coaxially.
 Such type of overlapping is called axial overlapping.

 Example of Sigma Bond: